 Free and fun come together in Fort Worth to give visitors a great time without breaking the bank.
-We've gathered a list of the top 10 FREE things to do in Fort Worth.
+We've gathered a list of the top FREE things to do in Fort Worth.

 Spanning 35 blocks, Sundance Square is the perfect place to walk around, window shop or even splash around.
 From yoga and zumba, to family movies and live music, enjoy the Sundance Square year-round.

-The Money Factory is one of the only two printing facilities in the nation.
+The Bureau of Engraving and Printing aka The Money Factory is one of the only two printing facilities in the nation.
 Visitors are able to see American money printed at the place where over half of the nation's currency is ordered.
 With a suspended walkway, visitors literally walk above billions of dollars.
 Free tours are conducted Tuesday - Friday, 8:30 a.m. to 4:30 p.m.